McCormick & Company, Incorporated (NYSE:MKC) Issues FY 2022 Earnings Guidance

-McCormick & Company, Incorporated (NYSE:MKC – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $3.170-$3.220 for the period, compared to the Thomson Reuters consensus estimate of $3.190.
+McCormick & Company, Incorporated (NYSE:MKC – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $3.170-$3.220 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.190.
 The company issued revenue guidance of $6.51 billion-$6.63 billion, compared to the consensus revenue estimate of $6.57 billion.

+McCormick & Company, Incorporated (NYSE:MKC – Get Rating) last announced its earnings results on Tuesday, March 29th.
+The company reported $0.63 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.62 by $0.01.
+The business had revenue of $1.52 billion for the quarter, compared to analyst estimates of $1.47 billion.
+McCormick & Company, Incorporated had a net margin of 11.77% and a return on equity of 18.00%.
+The company’s revenue for the quarter was up 2.8% compared to the same quarter last year.
+During the same period last year, the firm posted $0.72 earnings per share.
+As a group, equities research analysts forecast that McCormick & Company, Incorporated will post 3.17 EPS for the current fiscal year.

-A number of equities analysts have commented on MKC shares.
-Credit Suisse Group cut shares of McCormick & Company, Incorporated from an outperform rating to a neutral rating and set a $100.00 price objective for the company. in a research note on Wednesday, January 19th.
-Deutsche Bank Aktiengesellschaft upped their price target on shares of McCormick & Company, Incorporated from $96.00 to $99.00 in a report on Wednesday, March 30th.
-StockNews.com initiated coverage on shares of McCormick & Company, Incorporated in a research report on Thursday, March 31st.
-They issued a hold rating for the company.
-Finally, Argus upgraded shares of McCormick & Company, Incorporated from a hold rating to a buy rating and set a $112.00 price target for the company in a research report on Thursday, February 17th.
+A number of equities analysts recently weighed in on the stock.
+StockNews.com assumed coverage on shares of McCormick & Company, Incorporated in a research report on Thursday, March 31st.
+They issued a hold rating on the stock.
+Credit Suisse Group lowered shares of McCormick & Company, Incorporated from an outperform rating to a neutral rating and set a $100.00 price objective on the stock. in a research report on Wednesday, January 19th.
+Argus upgraded shares of McCormick & Company, Incorporated from a hold rating to a buy rating and set a $112.00 price objective on the stock in a research report on Thursday, February 17th.
 They noted that the move was a valuation call.
-Five investment analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
-According to data from MarketBeat, McCormick & Company, Incorporated currently has an average rating of Hold and an average price target of $99.80.
+Finally, Deutsche Bank Aktiengesellschaft lifted their price objective on shares of McCormick & Company, Incorporated from $96.00 to $99.00 in a research report on Wednesday, March 30th.
+Five equities research analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company presently has an average rating of Hold and a consensus price target of $99.80.

 About McCormick & Company, Incorporated (Get Rating)